30+ Holiday Candy Recipes

 - If uncooked sugar crystals are in hot candy syrup, you can’t get the candy to “glass” over.
 To make sure the sugars mix in, wash the sides of the pan with a wet pastry brush constantly, so those sugars don’t collect and crystallize on the sides of the pan.

 - Make sure you have a proper surface to temper on.
 You can’t pour anything this hot on just any surface.
-Silicone sheets, marble, things that are made to resist very high heat are required.
+Silicone sheets, marble, and things that are made to resist very high heat are required.

 Fudge

 Fudge never fails to please.
 There are all kinds of ways to do fudge.
-Fortunately, despite also having a reputation for being difficult, fudge can actually be very simple to make.
+Fortunately, despite also having a reputation for being difficult, fudge can be very simple to make.
 Another great thing about fudge?
 Well, talk about letting the imagination run wild!
 For fudge, the potential runs vast and wide.

 But no matter how you make fudge, especially holiday fudge treats, how smooth and rich it turns out makes all the difference!